-Couple household with additional related persons
+Couple household with additional related persons (these households may or may not have children) Marital status (SHS_A:005) = 1 or 2 and member of household December 31 (SHS_A:007) = 1 and person data collection code (SHS_A:014) = 1 or 2 for both reference person and spouse and related secondary persons > 0 and unrelated secondary persons = 0

-(these households may or may not have children)
+Couple household with unrelated person(s) Couple household with additional persons, at least one person unrelated (these households may or may not have children) Marital status (SHS_A:005) = 1 or 2 and member of household December 31 (SHS_A:007) = 1 and person data collection code (SHS_A:014) = 1 or 2 for both reference person and spouse and unrelated secondary persons > 0

-Marital status (A:005) = 1 or 2 and member of household December 31 (A:007) = 1 and person data collection code (A:012) = 1 to 3 for both reference person and spouse and related secondary persons > 0 and unrelated secondary persons = 0 Couple household with unrelated person(s)
+- Lone-parent household with no additional persons No person with relationship (SHS_A:002) = 02 and primary children > 0 and secondary persons = 0 - 6.
+Other household, all persons related

-Couple household with additional persons, at least one person unrelated (these households may or may not have children)
+Any other household where related secondary persons > 0 and unrelated secondary persons = 0 or household with spouse not married or not present December 31 (any person with relationship (SHS_A:002) = 02 and marital status (SHS_A:005) not 1 or 2 or member of household December 31 (SHS_A:007) not 1) and person data collection code (SHS_A:014) = 1 or 2 and unrelated secondary persons = 0)

-Marital status (A:005) = 1 or 2 and member of household December 31 (A:007) = 1 and person data collection code (A:012) = 1 to 3 for both reference person and spouse and unrelated secondary persons > 0
+- Other household, at least one person unrelated Any other household with at least one person with person data collection code (A:014) = 1 to 3

-- 5. Lone-parent household with no additional persons No person with relationship (A:002) = 02 and primary children > 0 and secondary persons = 0 - 6.
-Other household, all persons related Any other household where related secondary persons > 0 and unrelated secondary persons = 0 or household with spouse not married or not present December 31 (any person with relationship (A:002) = 02 and marital status (A:005) not 1 or 2 or member of household December 31 (A:007) not 1) and person data collection code (A:012) = 1 to 3 and unrelated secondary persons = 0) - 7.
-Other household, at least one person unrelated Any other household with at least one person with person data collection code (A:012) = 1 to 3
+- Code Description

 - 1 One person

 - 2 Couple only

 - 3 Couple with single children only

 - 4 Couple with other relatives or unrelated persons

 - 5 Lone parent with no additional persons

 - 6 Other household with relative(s)

 - 7 Other household with unrelated person(s)

-Note: Children can be any age as long as they are single (never married).
+- Note: Children can be any age as long as they are single (never-married).
 Foster children are included.